 What Factors Determine the Viability of a Personal Injury Claim?

-The factors of a viable personal injury claim are adequate documentation of who is responsible and what happened.
-That includes getting statements from witnesses, photographs of scenes of accidents, and photographs of damage to cars or people.
+The most important factors in presenting a claim are adequate documentation of who is responsible and what happened.
+That includes getting witness contact information, photographs of scenes of accidents, and photographs of damage to cars or people.
 A viable case is one that is adequately documented.

-How Important Is The Evidence In A Personal Injury Claim And Same With Witnesses?
+How Important Is The Evidence In A Personal Injury Claim?

 The evidence is everything.
 If you look at the damage on a car, you can get some idea of what happened to the person inside the car.
 You have a limited period of time to get this evidence.
 That is why it is important.
 Statements from witnesses need to be taken as soon as possible.
 You do not want to wait until a year later and try to ask someone about an accident that they saw; you want to get to people when their memories are fresh.
 Without evidence, you do not have a good basis for your claim.